Business Development Through Introductions – The Do’s and Don’ts

 Business Development Through Introductions: Do you have someone who is willing to make an introduction on your behalf?

-Nikki says that asking for introductions is one of the easiest ways to open the door with a new potential prospect.
+Nikki says that asking for introductions is one of the easiest ways to open the door with a new potential prospect for business development.
 Listen, as she shares some key critical things you need to do and others you don’t want to do once the introduction has been made to keep the rapport going, plus much more on this episode of the Sales Maven Show.

 “When you make it easy for people to do things, they are more likely to do it.”
 Nikki believes that when you ask for an introduction, you need to be specific and ask for a specific person or type of person, if possible.
 You could make it easy on the person making the introduction if you write up a small blurb for them and give it to them once they agree to make the introduction.

 Business Development Through Introductions Continued…